ayattaheri/artemisia-db/tutorial/tutorial.md

   1. Navigate to **Gene Expression > Overall Category Distribution**.
   2. View the donut chart displaying gene categories (e.g., "Specific").
   3. Click a segment (e.g., "Specific") to filter the table below by that category.
-  4. Alternatively, enter a single gene ID in the search box to find its category and display its details in the table.
+  4. Alternatively, enter gene ID(s) in the search box to find its category and display its details in the table.
   5. Select one or more rows in the "Main Table" to reveal the **Check Gene Expression** and **Copy Gene ID(s)** buttons at the bottom left.
   6. Click **Copy Gene ID(s)** to copy the selected gene IDs to the clipboard for use in other analyses.
   7. Click **Check Gene Expression** to switch to the "Expression" tab, where you can select plant parts (e.g., "Leaf", "Root") and click **Calculate Median Expression** to generate a heatmap.